NDF-Poli-USP/spyro/README.md

 ============================================

 spyro is a Python library for modeling acoustic waves.
-The main functionality is a set of forward and discrete adjoint wave propagators for solving the acoustic wave equation in the time domain.
+The main functionality is a set of forward and adjoint wave propagators for solving the acoustic wave equation in the time domain.
-These wave propagators can be used to form complete Full Waveform Inversion or Reverse Time Migration applications.
+These wave propagators can be used to form complete full waveform inversion (FWI) applications.
 See the [demos](https://github.com/krober10nd/spyro/tree/main/demos).
 To implement these solvers, spyro uses the finite element package [Firedrake](https://www.firedrakeproject.org/index.html).

 To use Spyro, you'll need to have some knowledge of Python and some basic concepts in inverse modeling relevant to active-sourcce seismology.